 In Q4 2021, Roblox had 49 million average daily active users, up 33% in comparison to the same period in 2020.

 Its revenue year on year (YoY) in 2021 was $1.9 billion, 108% higher than the previous year.
-This can be contributed to the millions of daily users as well as the nearly $2 billion spent by its consumers over last year.
+This can be attributed to the millions of daily users as well as the nearly $2 billion spent by its consumers over last year.
 While the company is yet to turn a profit, the number of hours of engagement is up 35% YoY – forecasting positive news.2

 Nvidia is a recognised name in the tech space, growing in popularity since going public in 1999.
 The company has been creating hardware that supports the metaverse technology, partnering with gaming giants Xbox and PlayStation to supply graphic processing units (GPUs) used on the consoles.

 In addition to supplying the hardware that makes metaverse participation possible, Nvidia develops software products.
 The software, dubbed the omniverse, enables users to participate in a simulated reality through artificial intelligence and scalable computing.
 This enables businesses to solve issues such as identifying inefficiencies in factories and designing 3D models of infrastructure.

 To date, Nvidia had a great fourth quarter, recording revenue of $7.6 billion, up 53% from a year earlier and 8% from Q3 2021.3 The increase was attributed to exceptional demand for Nvidia computing platforms.